jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/thruput-parameters-affected-used-and-transformed.md

 - produced ( = output )
 - temporarily existent
 -----
-- privates used to affect another
+- private contents used to affect another
-- privates used to affect itself
+- private contents used to affect itself
-- privates affected by another
+- private contents affected by another
 - always used / affected / produced
 - not always used / affected / produced